loanple/ESG_KnowledgeGraph/README.md

 ##### Engagement and thought leadership
 - Identifying management communities in the market concerned about sustainable development goals while obtaining financial gains.

-Industry Outlook
-In-depth Company Details
-Comparisons between Companies
-ESG analysts look at the "big picture" for an investment idea or selection of stocks.

-Our KG would help ESG Analysts to view companies on a high-level industry and sector basis.

-KG could help in finding industry leaders using sector-specific filters based on regions, sectors, events, abnormality or sentiments to better understand the industry.
-Using the KG, an ESG analyst would be given the ability to quickly identify and analyze significant events for a company in any given time and invest accordingly.

-The KG would act as a one-stop summary visualization to show the events with positive or negative sentiment related to a company.

-KG can help in performing root-cause analysis for specific changes in a company’s ESG performance
-The KG can be utilized to compare multiple companies on the basis of common events or regions.

-A company’s stocks can be identified as profitable from a company’s ESG trends and aid in making a final investment decision.

 ## Dataset